Katherine Sciver-Brunt: Career

 In February 2019, she was awarded a full central contract by the England and Wales Cricket Board (ECB) for 2019.
 In June 2019, the ECB named her in England's squad for their opening match against Australia to contest the Women's Ashes.

 In December 2019, in the opening match of England's series against Pakistan in Malaysia, Brunt took her 150th wicket in WODI matches.
 In January 2020, she was named in England's squad for the 2020 ICC Women's T20 World Cup in Australia.

 On 18 June 2020, Brunt was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.
 In June 2021, Brunt was named as in England's Test squad for their one-off match against India.
 In December 2021, Brunt was named in England's squad for their tour to Australia to contest the Women's Ashes.
 In February 2022, she was named in England's team for the 2022 Women's Cricket World Cup in New Zealand.

 In April 2022, she was bought by the Trent Rockets for the 2022 season of The Hundred.
 In July 2022, she was named in England's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 Later the same month, during England's home series against South Africa, Brunt took her 100th wicket in WT20I cricket.
 On 30 July 2022, in England's first fixture of the Commonwealth Games, against Sri Lanka, Brunt played in her 100th WT20I match.
 In January 2023, Brunt announced her retirement from county and regional cricket.
+In May 2023, Sciver-Brunt announced her retirement from all international cricket.